The documentary I Want to Weave the Weft of Time explores the skills, patience, and artistry of Sardinia’s hand weavers, the tessitrici artigianali.

-The video features the acclaimed traditional Sardinian handweavers Isa Frongia, her mother Susanna Frongia, and cousin Anna Maria Pirastu, as well as Bruna Cossu, an architect who has returned to Sardinia to reclaim her spirit and learn the art and ways of the tessitori artiginali,
+The video features the acclaimed traditional Sardinian handweavers Isa Frongia, her mother Susanna Frongia, and cousin Anna Maria Pirastu, as well as Bruna Cossu, an architect who has returned to Sardinia to reclaim her spirit and learn the art and ways of the tessitrici artigianali.

 The trailer is below; the full film (29 minutes) is available on Vimeo.

-Kelly’s heartfelt gratitude for the wonderful original musical score goes to composer Ruth Mendelson
+My heartfelt gratitude for the wonderful original musical score goes to composer Ruth Mendelson and the musicians:

 - Lauren Passarelli, Guitar